xeruf/mostr/README.md

 - `|[TASK]` - (un)mark current task as procedure or create a sibling task depending on the current one and move up

 Dot or slash can be repeated to move to parent tasks before acting.
+Append `@TIME` to any task creation or change command to record the action with the given time.

 - `:[IND][PROP]` - add property column PROP at IND or end, if it already exists remove property column PROP or IND; empty: list properties